puppetlabs/bolt/2-acquiring-nodes/README.md

 vagrant ssh-config | sed /StrictHostKeyChecking/d | sed /UserKnownHostsFile/d >> ~/.ssh/config
 ```

-When passing nodes to `bolt` in the following exercises you will use `--nodes node1,node2`.
+When passing nodes to `bolt` in the following exercises with Linux you will use `--nodes node1,node2`.
 The reason you can use the node name, rather than the IP address, is the above SSH configuration file.

 Make sure you can ssh into all of your nodes.
 If you've used the vagrant nodes before you may have to remove entries from `~/.ssh/known_hosts`.